GecEnterprises/gum/README.md

 gum tries to be a [Regolith](https://github.com/Bedrock-OSS/regolith) alternative that has a different approach to how a Bedrock Add-On project is structured.

+## Experimentation list
+- Rather than using Typescript recompiling, why not just build a Tauri node-editor for it?

 # License
 [Apache License](./LICENSE)